 Mataji’s experience in meditation is deep and broad – hers is a unique background and experience, and is rare in anyone’s capacity to teach and explain meditation in all its varieties.

-Her personal practice is over 39 years (40 in July 2022!).
-Her first and preferred method is still-mind meditation which leads to a non-dualist understanding and appreciation of every day life.
-That means her constant recognition that the sense of her personal self (the I-Mataji) is formed by thinking and so cannot exist anywhere but in a bundle of thoughts.
+Her personal practice is over 40 years (in July 2022!).
+Her first and preferred method is profound still-mind meditation which leads to a non-dualist understanding and appreciation of every day life.
+That means she has a constant recognition that the sense of her personal self (the I-Mataji) is formed by thinking and so cannot exist anywhere but in a bundle of thoughts.
 We all mistake that personal self for a “someone” that lives independently of the body.
 That mistake separates people from each other in a normally rather destructive way.
 Somehow, without that, we are all in it together, as one.

 Immersed in the practice, she has been also immersed in the teachings of the no-mind, no-self philosophy of non-dualism that is common both to Yoga and Zen.